OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-No JavaScript is required.
-The effect involves a card that expands vertically when hovered over, revealing additional content.
-We'll utilize CSS transitions and the `:hover` pseudo-class to achieve this.
+This document details a CSS-only solution for creating an expanding card effect.
+This effect involves a card that, upon hover, expands to reveal more content or details.
+We'll use only CSS3 for this, avoiding JavaScript for a lightweight and efficient solution.

 **Description of the Styling:**

-The card is structured using a combination of divs.
-The main container holds the card's content, and the expanding section is contained within a child div.
-The CSS utilizes `max-height` and transitions to smoothly animate the height change on hover.
+The core idea revolves around using CSS transitions and pseudo-elements (`::before` and `::after`) to achieve the expansion.
+The card's initial state is compact.
+On hover, the `::before` pseudo-element grows in size, pushing the main content down and revealing hidden content.
+We use `transform: scale()` for smooth scaling and transitions for a polished visual effect.
+Opacity changes are used to control visibility of elements.

 **Full Code:**